SATURDAY ASSOCIATES 2022/23

 Candidates will register in the reception area of BOA Academy.
 Once registered, we kindly ask that all parents leave the site once children have safely entered the audition.
 After the audition, students will be brought to the reception area for collection.

 Exact timings will be sent across via email once you have submitted your application form.
-As part of the audition process, candidates will take part in a relaxed and enjoyable ballet class, which will last for approximately 1 hour.
-If you are successful, you will be invited back for the final audition.
+As part of the audition process, candidates will take part in a relaxed and enjoyable ballet class, which will last for approximately 1hr 15 mins.

-For the audition, we recommend that dancers arrive with their ballet uniform underneath their clothes, with their hair and personal presentation in place as there will be no changing facilities available on the day.
+For the audition, we recommend that dancers arrive with their ballet uniform underneath their clothes, with their hair tied back off the face and with personal presentation in place as there will be no changing facilities available on the day.

-All students who apply will be invited to the preliminary audition.
-Unfortunately it is not possible for us to invite every candidate back to the final audition, or to accept every candidate onto the course after the audition process as we aim to keep our group sizes at a level that ensures we offer high quality training and attention to students throughout the course.
+Unfortunately it is not possible for us to accept every candidate onto the course after the audition process as we aim to keep our group sizes at a level that ensures we offer high quality training and attention to students throughout the course.

 ASSOCIATES TEACHERS 2022/23